-To reach the realm of a personal paradise on earth.
-Vou must work hard at it.
+To reach the realm of a personal paradise on earth. vou must work hard at it.
 Good health is not easily come by and must be well earned.
-Take time to study and evaluate such other facets (or spokes of the wheel of health): everyday habits (e.g., sleeping and exercise), organic garden. dangers of chemical drugs. need of fasting. selection of and combination of foods, proper diet, choice of food seasoners. the problem of drinking and smoking, etc. Once each spoke of the health-wheel is correctly utilized and coordinated with the others, and then practiced everyday as preventers of disease, then do herbs have meaning and their use, purposeful.
+Take time to study and evaluate such other facets (or spokes of the wheel of health): everyday habits (e.g., sleeping and exercise), organic garden. dangers of chemical drugs. need of fasting. selection of and combination of foods, proper diet, choice of food seasoners. the problem of drinking and smoking. etc. Once each spoke of the health-wheel is correctly utilized and coordinated with the others, and then practiced everyday as preventers of disease, then do herbs have meaning and their use, purposeful.

 For example: One who suffers from a persistent stomach distress must not equate the final answer with herb remedies.
-Everyday excesses and gluttonies need to be eliminated, often requiring a short fast.
-Eliminated from the diet are most-a compromise-man-made, boiled-spoiled, foodless foods; included are more fresh fruits and vegetables.
-Also, morning exercises are in order, as is walking to work or to market, and far less car-riding and a minimum of TVing.
+Everyday excesses and glut-tonies need to be eliminated, often requiring a short fast.
+Eliminated from the diet are most-a compromise-man-made, boiledspoiled, foodless foods; included are more fresh fruits and vegetables.
+Also, morning exercises phosphorus, 16% calcium, 17% thiamin and 10% riboflavin.
+For all four types of bread, calorie count averages approximately 70 per slice.